wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.6 =
+Added new mime-type specific classes to the list items.

 = 1.5 =
 Fixes a bug in the shortcode discovered by motylanogha.
 Plugin is now 100% working again.